sgambino/MyPharoProject/README.md

 # MyPharoProject
-An exercise in using Pharo, Iceberg, and Github
+An exercise in using Pharo, Iceberg, and Github.
 Not intended for public use.